-The Department of Water and Sanitation (DWS) hereby calls for proposals from independent Environmental Assessment Practitioners (EAP), as professional service provider (PSP), to undertake the required Environmental Impact Assessment (EIA) process for the proposed Bulk Conveyance Infrastructure from the raised Clanwilliam Dam, in terms of all applicable environmental legislation.
-The EAP must be registered with both the Environmental Assessment Practitioners Association of South Africa (EAPASA) and South African Council for Natural Scientific Professions (SACNASP).
+The Department of Water and Sanitation (DWS) hereby calls for proposals from independent Environmental Assessment Practitioners (EAPs), for appointment as professional service provider (PSP), to undertake the required Environmental Impact Assessment (EIA) Study for the Proposed Bulk Conveyance Infrastructure from the Raised Clanwilliam Dam, in terms of all applicable environmental legislations.
+The EAP must be registered with the Environmental Assessment Practitioners Association of South Africa (EAPASA) while registration with the South African Council for Natural Scientific Professions (SACNASP) is an added advantage.

-The locality and description of the proposed project, the Scope of Services, the requirements for the technical and financial proposal (bid), and evaluation criteria are described in this Terms of Reference (ToR).
+The locality and description of the proposed project, the scope of services, the requirements for the technical and financial proposal (the bid), and evaluation criteria are described in this Terms of Reference (ToR).

-It is estimated that the duration of the EIA Study will be 30 months.
-This estimated duration includes the EIA process and Water Use License Application (WULA) for authorisation of the proposed bulk conveyance infrastructure, as well as support during the appeal period.
+It is estimated that the duration of the EIA Study will not exceed 18 months.
+This estimated duration includes the EIA process and Water Use License Applications (WULAs) for authorisation of the proposed bulk conveyance infrastructure, as well as support during the appeals period.

-Bidders are required to attend a compulsory Briefing Session at a date to be communicated for the purpose of clarification of the Terms of Reference and other matters.
-For further clarifications, after the briefing session, bidders are required to submit formal enquiries via email to the DWS until the last day of bidding, through the address provided in Section 10.4 (Table 10.1).
+A non-compulsory online briefing session will be arranged to provide guidance to prospective bidders on a date to be communicated in bid documents.
+For further clarification of the Terms of Reference and administrative matters, bidders are required to submit formal enquiries to the DWS via email up to 5 working days prior to bid closing date, through the address provided in Table 10.1 (Section 10.4).
 The Department will respond to all such queries in writing, via email, and upload questions and responses onto the departmental website (www.dws.gov.za).
-Assistance with accessing the webpage will be made available through the contact details provided in Table 10.1 and other bid documents.
+Assistance with accessing the webpage will be made available through the contact details provided in Table 10.1 and in other bid documents.
+Late enquiries may, however, still be communicated telephonically after the deadline, but such late enquiries will not be responded to in writing.